direktiv/function-builder/docs/README.md

 - file: A file will be attached.
 Value is the file name.
 - json (default): Treats value as JSON input

+If this value is set to "empty" the service sends an empty JSON body `{}`.

 ```yaml
 x-direktiv:
   debug: true